-The Super Battle Collection is, undoubtedly, the collection of figures from Dragon Ball most successful of the 1990s, produced by BANDAI, and with the supervision of Akira Toriyama himself, in 1992 began its production, thus covering the need that all anime fans had to have a line of action figures of their favorite characters.
+The Super Battle Collection is undoubtedly the most successful collection of Dragon Ball figures from the 1990s, produced by BANDAI and supervised by Akira Toriyama himself.
+Production began in 1992, meeting the demand from anime fans for a line of action figures of their favorite characters.
 This line enjoyed success from day one until its completion.

 Even if today’s figures have better sculpting and more articulation, I don’t think any Dragon ball be comparable to this one.